vzaidman/htz-frontend/docs/FAQ.md

 when different page types have different slots.
 In the GraphQL schema, a page’s slots aren’t predefined – the `slots` field simply returns a list of all the slots that a page happens to have.

+### How can I test out GraphQL queries?

+Install the [Apollo Client Developer Tools][Apollo devtools] and select the GraphiQL tab.

 ## Miscellaneous